anna-dor-plumsail/documents-docs/source/flow/how-tos/documents/add-a-text-watermark-to-a-PDF-document.rst

   2. How to use **a text type watermark** to prevent documents dissemination.

-  3. How to use **a PDF type watermark** to add a watermark with a specific design to PDF documents generated on submitting a form.
+  3. How to use `a PDF type watermark <../../../flow/how-tos/documents/add-a-PDF-watermark-to-a-PDF-document.html>`_ to add a watermark with a specific design to PDF documents generated on submitting a form.

 *Add watermark to PDF* action supports a few types of watermarks  —  Text, Image, and PDF:

 .. image:: ../../../_static/img/flow/documents/add-a-watermark-to-pdf-select-type.png
     :alt: Selection of the watermark type

-So, let us have a look at how to add a text type watermark to a document.
+So, let us have a look at how to add a text watermark to a document.

-Use custom text type watermark
+Use custom text watermark
 ------------------------------

 Classify your documents